moshiur25524/body_building/README.md

 ## Secure Code in the github

 * firebase config codes are secure.
 The information of firebase.init.js file's information cannot be seen in github.
 It is secured by creating a file named **.env.local**

+## Project Deploy

+* The body building project is deployed through firebase.You will see the live site in the top of this readme file.

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**